AdobeDocs/commerce-learn.en/help/site-management/view-update-store-configuration-cli.md

 ---
-title: Learn how to view and set admin configurations using command line
+title: View and set admin configurations using the command line
-description: A demo for how to view and set config values using the command line
+description: Learn how to view and set admin configurations using command line.
 feature: Configuration,Console,System
 topic: Administration,Commerce
 role: Developer